The role of good

 - vision problems

-Your diet is an important tool in living well with these symptoms.
-Read on to learn which foods may help or harm.
+Your diet is an important tool when it comes to living well with these symptoms.
+Read on to learn which foods may help or harm your condition.

 According to the National Multiple Sclerosis Society (NMSS), no single diet can treat or cure MS. Because MS symptoms typically come and go, measuring the effectiveness of a diet is difficult.
 However, MS specialists suggest that a low-fat, high-fiber diet similar to the one recommended by the American Cancer Society and the American Heart Association can benefit people with MS.

 Physician Roy Swank introduced his low-fat diet for MS in 1948.
 He claimed that saturated fats in animal products and tropical oils worsen MS symptoms.
 Swank’s research is controversial.
-It was conducted before MRIs could measure the progression of MS, and his studies lacked a control group.
+It was conducted before MRIs could measure the progression of MS and his studies lacked a control group.
 However, reducing your saturated fat intake to less than 15 grams a day makes sense for your overall health.
-It’s a positive, healthy step toward empowerment and good health.
+It’s a positive, healthy step toward good health.
+However, don’t eliminate all fats, as maintaining adequate levels of vitamin D may have a protective effect on MS. Foods that have vitamin D include fatty fish (such as salmon, tuna, and mackerel) as well as beef liver, cheese, and egg yolks.

-An analysis of the Nurses’ Health Study (I and II) failed to show a link between fat consumption and development of MS. And a theoretical connection between dairy sensitivity and the number and severity of MS flare-ups hasn’t been proven by research.
-But opting for low-fat milk, cheese, yogurt and other dairy products is another protective strategy that may improve your overall health.
+An analysis of the Nurses’ Health Study (I and II) failed to show a link between fat consumption and development of MS. A theoretical connection between dairy sensitivity and the number and severity of MS flare-ups also hasn’t been proven by research.
+But opting for low-fat milk, cheese, yogurt, and other dairy products is another protective strategy that may improve your overall health.

 A study published in BMC Neurology reported that selected MS patients and their immediate family members had a higher incidence of gluten intolerance than the general population.
 But that doesn’t mean all MS patients should go gluten-free.
 The decision to shift to a gluten-free diet, which eliminates all wheat, rye, barley, and triticale foods, should be made on a case-by-case basis.
 The researchers also recommended early detection and treatment of gluten intolerance for MS patients.